-The Outriders demo has been a rousing success for People Can Fly, showcasing what could be an absolutely massive hit when it’s officially released on April 1st.
+Outriders has been a rousing success for People Can Fly, with the number of concurrent players hitting over 110 000 just days after launching.
 If you’re playing through it as fast as possible there’s a good chance you’ve already run into the game’s first boss, Gauss.

 If you haven’t though, or if you’re simply interested in checking out just what an Outriders boss fight looks like, here’s how to find and defeat this very sparky fella.